Liu v. SEC

 Petitioners Charles Liu and Xin Wang obtained nearly $27 million from Chinese investors through an immigrant investor program that provides a pathway for foreign nationals to obtain visas if they invest in American enterprises.
 Though the Petitioners claimed the money would fund a cancer-treatment center, Petitioners instead transferred millions of dollars to their personal bank accounts and diverted millions more to overseas marketers in violation of the terms of the offering documents.
 The SEC filed suit in federal court, and the district court concluded that Petitioners violated Section 17(a)(2) of the Securities Act of 1933, which prohibits obtaining money in the offer or sale of any securities through untrue statements or misleading omissions.
 As a remedy, the district court ordered Petitioners to disgorge $26.7 million, which is the “reasonable approximation of the profits causally connected to [their] violation.”
 The Ninth Circuit affirmed the decision, and the petitioners appealed to the Supreme Court, arguing that district courts do not have the authority to order disgorgement.
 In January 2020, CAC filed an amici curiae brief on behalf of members of Congress in support of the SEC’s position that district courts have the authority to order disgorgement for violations of the nation’s securities laws.

 Our brief makes two main points.
-First, we explain that for nearly fifty years, the courts of appeals have unanimously held that disgorgement falls within the general equity powers that Congress gave district courts when they hear cases involving violations of securities laws.
+First, we explained that for nearly fifty years, the courts of appeals have unanimously held that disgorgement falls within the general equity powers that Congress gave district courts when they hear cases involving violations of securities laws.
 This began in 1971 with a Second Circuit decision, SEC v.
 Texas Gulf Sulphur Co., which was one of the first cases to conclude that district courts have the authority to require disgorgement.

 January 22, 2020